1. Phase: The first talk

 2. Live theme collection

-The second phase ties seamlessly to the first one, usually even in the same session.
+The second phase seamlessly follows the first one, usually even in the same session.
 This depends on how quickly the "counterparties" can agree on the framework of the procedure.
 In the topic collection, all problems are put on the table and visualized.

 The subject is formulated in a factual manner